"Diversity management starts with developing people, one by one"

 Since I have received the “AXA Wo_Men@Work Award”, I had the opportunity to think more about equality.
 I had the chance to be invited by some companies to talk about gender balance issues and I was surprised that in those big companies the audience consisted nearly only of women … who confessed maternity was a real concern regarding their career.

 If men talk publicly about favoring gender equality, this will move the issue forward.
-Therefore, the real challenge is to involve men in the gender balance agenda.
+Therefore, the real challenge is to

 I am more aware now that it is crucial to address the topic of equality with practical elements and not based on theories or ideals, men should talk “openly and honestly” about the gender balance.
 It opens new perspectives, and I re-emphasize: you need to fully embark men in the process.